 Statute of Limitations for Paraquat Lawsuits

 When you file a lawsuit for personal injury, most states limit the amount of time you have to file your claim.
 In California, the deadline is typically two years from the discovery of your injuries, per CCP § 335.1.
+Other states may have different deadlines.

 However, the statute of limitations can vary depending on the specific circumstances surrounding your injury, so it is best to speak with an attorney as soon as you receive a diagnosis of Parkinson’s disease or another illness due to paraquat exposure.